numan259/Home-Reminder-Privacy-Policy/privacy.md

 Privacy Policy for Home Reminder
-Last updated: October 2025
+Last Updated: October 2025

-Location Data
+1. Location Data

-This app uses your device’s location only on-device to trigger reminders when you arrive at a saved place.
+Home Reminder uses your device’s location locally on your device to trigger reminders when you enter or exit a saved place.
 We do not collect, store, or transmit your location to any server.

-No Personal Data
+2. Personal Data

-We do not ask for your name, email, or any personal information.
+We do not ask for or collect your name, email, or any personally identifiable information.
-All reminder text is stored locally on your phone.
+All reminder text and app data are stored locally on your device.

-Ads & GDPR
+3. Third-Party Services (AdMob)

-We use Google AdMob to show ads.
+The app uses Google AdMob to display ads.
-Google may collect device identifiers and usage data for ad targeting.
+AdMob may collect information such as:

+Device identifiers (e.g., Advertising ID)

+App interaction data

+Ad performance data

+This data is collected by Google, not by us.

-EEA users: you can reset or opt out of ad personalisation in device Settings → Google → Ads.
+Users in the EEA can manage or opt out of personalized ads through:
+Settings → Google → Ads.

+For more details, please see:

-Google’s policies: Google Privacy Policy | AdMob Policy Contact
+Google Privacy Policy

-Questions?
-Email: numanraza259@gmail.com
+AdMob Policy

+4. Children’s Privacy

+This app is not directed to children under 13.
+We do not knowingly collect data from children.

+5. Contact

+If you have any questions, you can contact us at: numanraza259@gmail.com